Affirmation Challenge Day 13 [Health]: ‘I’m growing healthier and stronger every day.’

 Today’s affirmation: “I’m growing healthier and stronger every day.”

-In my latest book 10 Rules of Super Productive People, I share that one of the keys to super productivity is (ironically) not to neglect the non-work areas of your life.
+One of the keys to super productivity is not to neglect the non-work areas of your life.
 That’s because the different areas of our life wheel are intertwined, and a low score in one of our life areas can easily create a ripple impact in our other life areas.

 One non-work area that people often neglect when the going gets tough, is their health.